pottereric/pottereric.github.com/_posts/2014-04-04-Getting-Started-With-ScriptCS-Arduino.markdown

 The execution model with ScriptCS-Arduino is different from standard Arduino programming.
 Normally, you would write all of your Arduino code in the Arduino IDE and write it to the Arduino board.
 With ScriptCS-Arduino, you use the Arduino IDE to load the Firmata code onto the Arduino and you do the rest with ScriptCS.
 Essentially, the Arduino board becomes a slave board.
 All of the important code runs on the PC.

-## Getting Started
+## Installing the Software

-In this post, I'm gonig to show you how to get started with ScriptCS-Arduino, specifically on Windows PC.
+In this post, I'm going to show you how to get started with ScriptCS-Arduino, specifically on Windows PC.
 The first thing you need to do in order to use ScriptCS-Arduino is to install ScriptCS.
 The full details are available at [http://scriptcs.net/](http://scriptcs.net/).
 But if you have [Chocolatey](http://chocolatey.org/) installed, you only need to use the following command.
 (If you don't have Chocolatey installed, you should check it out.
 It is very useful.)

     cinst scriptcs